This post may contain affiliate links. Please read our disclosure policy.

-However you eat it, my recipe will help you put a hot meal on the table no matter how crazy your night!
+This recipe is Italian food at its best, and it also meets all the requirements of soul-satisfying comfort food!
+This dish will help you put a hot meal on the table no matter how crazy your night is!

-If you love pasta with a meaty sauce like this recipe, Italian Sunday gravy, crockpot spaghetti sauce, and spaghetti meat sauce suites your palate!
+If you love pasta with a meaty sauce, like this one, spaghetti with ground beef, Italian Sunday gravy, crockpot spaghetti sauce, or spaghetti meat sauce, these are delicious recipes to add to your dinner rotation!

 - Minimal cleanup!